STEP BY STEP INSTRUCTIONS FOR BUYING BITCOIN

 Trust is imperative.
 Out of the over 40 exchanges out there handling transactions for over 1,000 cryptocurrencies (many of which are nearly worthless), Coinbase, a San Francisco based company, ranks the highest with an “A+” Trust Score according to bestbitcoinexchange.io.
-They also provide the most convenient ways to fund your account.
-While their might be some exchanges out there with cheaper fees, they don’t come close to providing the level of security, service, and convenience of Coinbase.
+They now have more account holders than Charles Schwab and provide the most convenient ways to fund your account.
+While there might be some exchanges out there with cheaper fees, they don’t come close to providing the level of security, service, and convenience of Coinbase.
 Another nice feature is that they also provide a user friendly interface on their trading platform gdax.com.

 When you are ready to dip your toes in the water, we need to get you setup with a digital wallet.
 A digital wallet is the equivalent of walking into your local bank and opening a savings account.
 I used to manage retail banks and that process was actually more difficult than this will be.
-This will be done in a few mouse clicks and allows you to transfer money from your bank account or credit card.
-This money goes in as dollars and not as cryptocurrency.
-If you have ever opened an online savings account this is the exact same process.
+This will be done in a few clicks and allows you to transfer money from your bank account or credit card.
+Your money goes in as dollars and not as cryptocurrency.
 Once the money is in your digital wallet, then you can begin to buy cryptocurrencies.

-Here’s is the step by step walk-through to easily set this up & what you’ll need:
+Here’s the step by step walk-through to easily set this up:

-- You’ll then create a password (make sure to save it somewhere, I like a free mobile app called Dashlane).
+- You’ll then create a password (make sure to save it somewhere)

-- Then they will send you an email.
-Open that email and click on the link they provide.
-That will verify your account.
+- Then they will send you an email to will verify your account.

 - You will then enter your country/state and accept the terms.

-- ***If on a mobile phone, follow the “verify/link your phone” prompt and enter your phone number.
+- If using a mobile phone, follow the “verify/link your phone” prompt and enter your phone number.
 You will then receive a 7 digit code to link it.
-It should also prompt you to view on the mobile app.
-I highly recommend using the app at this point as it is more user friendly.***
+I highly recommend using the app at this point as it is more user friendly.

 - Click on the Accounts tab to see the digital wallets for each currency.
 At this point it will show a balance of $0.